Chapter 6 | Assessment

 Using Rubrics for Alternative Assessments

-Teachers who succeed with performance-based assessments like culminating activities or portfolios provide both clear expectations from the start and incremental feedback along the way.
-The use of rubrics or assessment tools for sharing assignment expectations, along with offering timely feedback and grading of student work, is central to the effectiveness of student learning through these assessments.
+Teachers who use performance-based assessments, like culminating activities or portfolios, provide both clear expectations from the start and incremental feedback along the way.
+The use of rubrics or assessment tools for sharing assignment expectations, along with offering timely feedback and grading of student work, is central to the effectiveness of student learning.

 This common rubric (for a student writing assignment) lists criteria for completion in the left column and evaluation levels across the top.
-The cells of the grid typically contain cues for how students will be evaluated on their work.
+The cells of the grid explain in detail what the teacher will be looking for when they evaluate the work (Rowell, 2020).

-This simple rubric is less structured.
+This simple rubric is less structured (Gunner, n.d.).
 A teacher provides a series of letter grades or a range of numbers (1–4 or 1–6, for example) and then assigns expectations for each of those scores.
-Student work product is graded overall and ranked according to a description articulated on the rubric scale.
+Teachers grade and rate the student’s according to the rubric.
 This is a faster way to evaluate work but leaves no room for comments or detailed feedback (Rowell, 2020).

 Interaction with Students

-Distance teachers often meet with distance students using the telephone or online tools, like Skype, Zoom, or Google Meet, for consultations in which they review work and ask students questions to assess their understanding of concepts.
+Using the telephone or an online tool (such as Skype or Zoom), distance teachers often meet with their students to review their work and ask them questions to assess their understanding of concepts.
 These meetings may also be held in person for blended students.
-The following video shows some tips for how you can make the most of a short conversation by turning it into an interview assessment:
+The following video shows how a K-12 teacher some makes the most of a short conversation by turning it into an interview assessment:

 Here are some tips for making your own checklist: